 It was imperative that we include a large, 4-car garage to house the owner’s car collection.

-Because the lot is so narrow, we placed the entrances to the garage on an angle, not unlike angle parking in a parking lot.
-This allows the homeowners to include 1,700 square feet of garage space while still being able to easily enter and exit the garage bays.
+Because the lot is so narrow, we placed the entrances to the garage at an angle, not unlike angle parking in a parking lot.
+This allows the homeowners to include 1,700 square feet of garage space while still being able to enter and exit the garage bays easily.

 With the problem of the 4-car garage solved, I turned my attention to the floorplan of the home.